 No one is a perfect infallible human being.
 We all fail.
 If you fail, forgive yourself and start again.
 Don’t use it as an excuse to convince yourself you suck at a no-spend challenge and bail on it.

 When you bail on yourself, the only person you’re letting down is you.
 You’ve failed?
 Ok.
 Rise and do it again.

 10. Consider Including it in Your Vision Board

-When it comes to a no spend challenge, do not think of it as an act of deprivation.
-The main focus should be learning to control your impulse spending and training yourself to turn a blind eye to your spending triggers.
+When it comes to a no-spend challenge, do not think of it as an act of deprivation.
+The main focus should be on learning to control your impulse spending and training yourself to turn a blind eye to your spending triggers.

 This is a skill that will eventually help you learn the best places to spend money, how to distribute your money to the right channels and how to get out of debt faster.

 If you have a family, it’s a great idea to also involve them in the no spend challenge.
-Explain why it’s necessary as well as the importance of the no spend challenge and encourage them to participate.
-I think young kids will find this particular exciting.
+Explain why it’s necessary as well as the importance of the no-spend challenge and encourage them to participate.
+I think young kids will find this particularly exciting.

 Are you convinced yet?
 Get started on your own no spend challenge today and hit me up in the comments section if you have any questions. #nospendchallenge #motivateyourself